 A Pygmy goat is typically a quieter pet than a dog, and is not bigger in size than a large dog breed.
 My nanny goat and blue heeler are almost identical in size, with the heeler being just slightly bulkier and taller than Pearl.

-The biggest single complaint I have ever heard from a miniature goat keeper is the addiction to their cuteness that develops, prohibiting them from stopping with just a couple goats.
+The biggest single complaint I have ever heard from a miniature goat keeper is they fall in love with them, prohibiting them from stopping with just a couple goats.

 Goats on Large Acreage Homesteads

 Some folks are under the misconception that miniature goats like the Pygmy breed are really only for backyard and small homesteaders – nothing could be further from the truth.

 While these small stature goats are ideal for a small homesteads, they also have much to offer large homesteaders like myself.